MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P7-Levels/content.md

 Try and hit the ice blocks...

 Oh no, you can't as the ice blocks don't have physics bodies.
-SpriteKit let's work on multiple nodes which will make this task even easier.
+SpriteKit lets you work on multiple nodes which makes this task even easier.

 > [action]
 > Open *Level1.sks*, hold *cmd* and *drag* a selection box across the scene.